optimisticlucio/skulk/rulebook.md

 Once you deem you've done enough, you may **end your turn.** When your turn ends:

-- discard all cards in your Play Area,
+1. Discard all of the cards in your Play Area.
-- discard all of the cards in your hand,
+2. Discard all of the cards in your hand.
-- discard all of your Fear,
+3. Discard all of your Fear.
-- and draw 5 cards from your deck.
+4. Draw 5 cards from your deck.

 ## Mechanics